Van Vlaenderen · Archival Dossier

 The documented Drincham line spans roughly 1383 (land grant) to c.
 1473 (death of Jacques's wife Guillemette de Bambeke).
 For approximately ninety years, multiple generations of Van Vlaenderen surname-bearers were physically present in the Cassel area of French Flanders — the precise geographic zone where Geneanet's distributional data shows the heaviest pre-1600 concentration of the surname.

-The hypothesis — argued in full in the — is that this geographic-documentary coincidence is the explanation for the French Flanders cluster.
+The hypothesis — argued in full in the Four Functions, Three Clusters analysis — is that this geographic-documentary coincidence is the explanation for the French Flanders cluster.
 The argument does not depend on the Geneanet count being accurate (it almost certainly reflects noble-tree duplication).
 It depends on the observation that the earliest securely documented hereditary Van Vlaenderen surname-bearers in the Cassel zone are precisely the documented bastard comital line, making them the most parsimonious founding explanation.

 The Drincham line's documented reach is also worth noting.
 Jacques de Drincham operated as Bailiff of Veurne and Chamberlain to Philip the Good — the kind of administrative reach across French Flanders and the Flemish coast that would explain how a surname attached to one castle near Cassel could spread across the broader Volckerinckhove/Renescure/Bollezeele zone visible in the later data.
 It should be noted that Veurne, while on the Flemish coast, is firmly in West Flanders — geographically distinct from the Zeeuws-Vlaanderen/Zeeland thread associated with Victor's son Lodewijc at Oostburg.
 The Drincham line's coastal footprint is a French Flanders and West Flemish phenomenon; the Zeeland anchor, to the extent one exists, belongs to the Victor line.